jitsi/docker-jitsi-meet/log-analyser/README.md

 # JITSI MEET LOG ANALYSER - Grafana Loki and OpenTelemetry Integration

 Welcome to the Grafana Loki and OpenTelemetry integration project!
-This repository provides a simple and effective setup for log management and analysis using Docker, Grafana Loki and OpenTelemetry.
+This repository provides a simple and effective setup for log management and analysis using Docker, Grafana Loki, and OpenTelemetry.

 ## Overview

 This project demonstrates how to configure and use Grafana Loki with OpenTelemetry to collect, parse, and visualize log data.
 It includes:

-- A Docker Compose setup for Grafana, Loki, and OpenTelemetry Collector
+- A Docker Compose setup (`log-analyser.yml`) for Loki and OpenTelemetry Collector.
+- A Docker Compose setup (`grafana.yml`) for Grafana.
-- Configuration files for log parsing and exporting
+- Configuration files for log parsing and exporting.
-- Instructions to set up and access Grafana with Loki as a data source
+- Instructions to set up and access Grafana with Loki as a data source.
+-
 ## Getting Started

 ### Prerequisites